A peek into the critical trends shaping the future of logistics

 As the industry is advancing at an unprecedented speed, logistics leaders have to find sustainable ways to continue their operations and fulfill deliveries, while making accurate decisions to embrace trends and plan ahead for the future.
 Some important trends in particular are having a crucial and immediate impact on the logistics industry’s growth in the near future.

-Diversifying towards resilience
+Diversifying toward resilience

 The pandemic and its effect on the supply chain as lockdowns happened have given businesses a wake-up call – to ensure that one does not put all the eggs in one basket.
 Throughout the last two years, various sectors have been affected by lockdowns that restricted the movement of parts.
 This is especially prominent for the semiconductor industry, which has seen a huge global shortage following border closures that led to a massive disruption in supply chains that rely on it.

-If anything, the pandemic has accelerated the move towards supply chain diversification.
+If anything, the pandemic has accelerated the move toward supply chain diversification.
 During the early stages of the Covid-19 pandemic, China, Japan, Korea and various key countries for the semiconductor industry were closed.
 This, in turn, led to alternative sources such as Vietnam and its fast-growing chipmaking sector that turned the tide on the global chip shortage.

 The road toward supply chain diversification, however, will be a long-term game.
 More factories and supply chain networks are spread out and built closer to the consumer, but its impact is apparent only when these facilities are up and running within 5-10 years.